4th Foreign Infantry Regiment

 Legionnaire - 4e REI - 4 REI - Foreign Legion - Morocco - 2nd Battalion - 1938

-To avoid the lethargy and monotony of the service in Senegal, and to strengthen the cohesion of the troop, walking bush tours of two to three weeks would be organized for platoons in this desert territory with a climate beyond endurance.
+To avoid the lethargy and monotony of service in relatively calm Senegal, and to strengthen the cohesion of the troops, walking bush tours of two to three weeks in length were organized for platoons in this desert territory with a climate beyond endurance.

-Meanwhile, a Company of Sappers Pioneers (organized in Morocco within the 2e REI) joined in September the 4e DBLE.
-A slightly mystical unit, barely known, with its detachments based in Kéllé, Rosso and even in Mauritania, in Nouakchott, the CSP would be tasked in particular with improving the imperial road connecting Algeria and Senegal.
+Meanwhile, the Company of Sappers Pioneers (organized in Morocco within the new 2e REI) completed the 4e DBLE in September.
+A slightly mystical unit, barely known, with its detachments based in Kéllé, Rosso, and even Mauritania, in Nouakchott, the CSP was tasked in particular with improving the imperial road connecting Algeria and Senegal.

-At the beginning of November 1942, a successful Allied invasion took place in French North Africa.
-It turned the political situation and the course of war.
-French troops in Africa would resume the fight with Germany.
-In March 1943, the 4th Foreign Legion Demi-Brigade left Senegal for Morocco.
+At the beginning of November 1942, a successful Allied invasion (Operation Torch) took place in French North Africa.
+It turned around the political situation and the course of the war.
+French troops in Africa would resume the fight with German forces.
+Therefore, in March 1943, the 4th Foreign Legion Demi-Brigade left Senegal for Morocco.

-The regiment would participate in the Tunisian campaign alongside their comrades from the 3e REIM.
-The legionnaires were involved in the heavy fights at Djebel Mansour, Djebel Rhian, Djebel Alliliga, in Sidi Abd El Kerim and, above all, in the plain of Pont de Fahs (trans.
-Bridge-of-Fahs), as well as at Djebel Oust and Djebel Zaghouan, where the Italians and Germans would surrender en masse.
-By 13 May, all Axis forces in Tunisia had surrendered, opening the way for the Allied invasion of Sicily in July.
+The 1er REIM men participated in the Tunisian campaign alongside their comrades from the 3e REIM.
+The legionnaires were involved in heavy fights in the Djebel Mansour, Djebel Rhian, and Djebel Alliliga, in Sidi Abd El Kerim, and, above all, in the plain of Pont de Fahs (trans.
+Bridge-of-Fahs), as well as in the Djebel Oust and Djebel Zaghouan, where the Italians and Germans eventually surrendered en masse.
+By May 13, all Axis forces in Tunisia had been defeated; the path to the Allied invasion of Sicily in July 1943 was open.

 As of May 30, the regiment was disbanded.
-During its brief six-week existence filled with hard fighting in Tunisia, the 1er REIM gained a mention in dispatches, in the order of the Army, and a new battle honor emblazoned on the 4e REI’s flag: Djebel Zaghouan 1943.
+During its six-week existence in Tunisia, filled with heroic fighting, the 1er REIM earned a citation at the Army level and a new battle honor emblazoned on the 4e REI’s flag: Djebel Zaghouan 1943.

 1941-1943 - 4e DBLE - 4e Demi-brigade - 4th Foreign Legion Demi-brigade - Senegal - Mauritania - garrisons - map